 Making a career decision: Parts one and two

 There are three important aspects to consider when making a career decision, whether for the first time or tenth.
 Many times people confuse these three things and my job is to help them sort out how each of these three aspects impact their career decisions.[Read more…]

 When contemplating a change in your professional life there are many ways of achieving your desired outcomes.
 These outcomes are usually what prompt your desire for change.
-For example, you may want to feel differently, to have more time to pursue hobbies or spend with loved ones, or to simply spend your days doing something that is more or less challenging than your current work.[Read more…]
+For example, you may want to feel some passion for your work that you don’t right now.
+You might want to have more time to pursue hobbies or spend with loved ones.
+Maybe you simply want to spend your days doing something that is more (or less!) challenging than your current work.[Read more…]